FrissBee/pagi-o-nation/README.md

 - Download or clone the repo.
 Use XAMPP (or an alternative) and open it with staring Apache Server.
 - Enter your URL in `assets\js\js_Reload.js` and `assets\js\php_Reload.js`;
-- Open `index.php` in your Browser.
+- Open `index.php` in your Browser at `http://localhost/your-path-to-the-repo/pagi-o-nation/`.

 ### With MySQL